Bogala/langton-ant-dojo/STEP_4.md

 export default Grid;
 ```
-> If your project does not work, please download [_Solution zip file_](https://github.com/Bogala/langton-ant-dojo/archive/step4-redux.zip)
+> If your project does not work, you can download [_the solution zip file_](https://github.com/Bogala/langton-ant-dojo/archive/step4-redux.zip)

-Now, we can make tests and implement our new functionnal needs.
+Now, we can make tests and implement our new functionalities.
-> When you'll finish, you can go to the [next step : Asynchronous logic with Redux](./STEP_5.md)
+> When you're done, you can go to the [next step : Asynchronous logic with Redux](./STEP_5.md)

 # Reminders
 ![TDD Cycles](https://upload.wikimedia.org/wikipedia/commons/0/0b/TDD_Global_Lifecycle.png)